zliang-min/fluent-plugin-jq/README.md

 ## Installation

 Before you install this plugin, please make sure that `libjq` has been installed on your machine.
-For example, in alpine linux, debian, and ubuntu, you can install `libjq` by installing the `libjq-dev` package.
+For example, it's called `jq-dev` on alpine linux; while on debian, and ubuntu, you will find it as the `libjq-dev` package.

 ### RubyGems